Psychotherapy in West London

-How do I end psychotherapy?
+How can you end psychotherapy?

-What code of ethics you abide to?
+What code of ethics I abide to?

 I follow few code of ethics which support my values at my private practice.
 They are ‘Ethical Framework for Good Practice in Counselling and Psychotherapy’ of a British Association for Counselling and Psychotherapy (BACP), ‘Ethical Principles and Code of Professional Conduct ‘of United Kingdom Council for Psychotherapy (UKCP) and ‘Code of Ethics and Conduct’ of Metanoia Institute.